fsspec/filesystem_spec/docs/source/features.rst

 ----------------

 For some implementations, getting file listings (i.e., ``ls`` and anything that depends on it) is expensive.
-These implementations use dict-like instances of :class:`fsspec.dircache.DirCache` to manage the listings.
+These implementations use either dict-like instances of :class:`fsspec.dircache.MemoryDirCache` or file-based caching with instances of :class:`fsspec.dircache.FileDirCache` to manage the listings.

+The type of cache that is used, can be controlled via the keyword ``listings_cache_type`` that has to be one of `memdircache` or `filedircache`.
 The cache allows for time-based expiry of entries with the ``listings_expiry_time`` parameter, or LRU expiry with the ``max_paths`` parameter.
 These can be set on any implementation instance that uses listings caching; or to skip the caching altogether, use ``use_listings_cache=False``.
 That would be appropriate when the target location is known to be volatile because it is being written to from other sources.
+If you want to use the file-based caching, you can also provide the argument ``listings_cache_location`` to determine where the cache file is stored.

 When the ``fsspec`` instance writes to the backend, the method ``invalidate_cache`` is called, so that subsequent listing of the given paths will force a refresh.
 In